kozeig/kozeig/README.md

 ### Build Requirements

-Lüt requires the following dependencies:
+Kozeig requires the following dependencies:

 - Rust (latest stable version) - Install from [rust-lang.org](https://www.rust-lang.org/tools/install)
 - LLVM 16 - The build script will install this for you if needed